Frequently asked questions

-Below are some frequently asked questions we receive from members regarding the College.
+Below are some frequently asked questions we receive regarding the College.
 If you have any further queries, please submit them through our contact form here.

 What does the College of General Dentistry do?